t-jor/diagnosis-medication-audit/docs/ASSIGNMENT_BRIEF.md

 ## 4. Tasks & Deliverables

-The assignment required the following deliverables:
+The assignment requires building a complete end-to-end BI pipeline aligned with the SQL development steps.
+It consists of data cleaning, medication audit, consumer table modeling, dashboard creation, and a final presentation.

-### **1) SQL File – Data Cleaning & Aggregation**
+### **1) Data Cleaning (SQL Step 1)**

-- Clean the registration dataset
+- Clean and standardize the registration dataset
+- Fix inconsistencies (casing, missing values, formatting issues)
+- Produce a cleaned table used as the foundation for further modeling

+### **2) Data Aggregation & Medication Audit (SQL Step 2a & 2b – MAQs)**

-- Combine invoice and visit data into a monthly medication audit
+- Combine the visits and invoices datasets into a consolidated monthly medication audit (`med_audit`)
-- Output aggregated tables suitable for analysis

-### **2) SQL File – Research Questions / Insights**

-Provide SQL queries answering key business questions, including:

-- Cost drivers
+- Calculate medication inflow, outflow, and net stock movement
-- Medication usage patterns
+- Answer the four **Medication Audit Questions (MAQs)** that evaluate medication usage and inventory patterns

-- Highest spent medication
-- Month with highest usage
+### **3) Consumer Tables for Dashboarding (SQL Step 3, 3a, 3b, 3c – SBQs)**

+- Build additional analytics-ready consumer tables for diagnoses, costs, and inventory flows
+- These tables serve as the basis for answering the eight **Stakeholder Business Questions (SBQs)**
+- Includes diagnosis frequency, cost drivers, pet-type comparisons, age patterns, and trend analyses

-### **3) Looker Studio Dashboard**
+### **4) Looker Studio Dashboard**

-A public dashboard that:

-- Directly connects to BigQuery
-- Contains **at least 5 stakeholder questions** visualized
+- Create a multi-page dashboard
-- Uses filters, time controls, and interactive elements
+- Visualize all SBQs with interactivity, filters, and time controls
-- Consists of max. **2 pages** (guideline; more allowed)
+- Connect directly to BigQuery consumer tables

-### **4) Final Presentation**
+### **5) Final Presentation**

-- Walk through methodology, analysis, and dashboard
+- Walk through methodology, SQL logic, and dashboard insights
-- Highlight insights and business implications
+- Communicate findings and business implications to stakeholders

 ---

+## 5. Medication Audit Questions (MAQs)

+These questions are answered entirely through SQL in the `med_audit` table.
+They represent the core analytical tasks of the medication audit.

+1. **MAQ1 – What is the total medication inflow per month?**
+2. **MAQ2 – What is the total medication outflow per month?**
+3. **MAQ3 – Which medications show the largest imbalance between inflow and outflow?**
+4. **MAQ4 – What is the monthly net change in medication stock?**

+These questions are **part of the technical SQL assignment** and are **not visualized in the dashboard**.

+---

-## 5. Stakeholder Questions (Q1–Q8)
+## 6. Stakeholder Questions (Q1–Q8)

 These business questions form the core of the dashboard:

-1. **Which diagnoses are most common overall?**
+1. **SBQ1 - Which diagnoses are most common overall?**
-2. **How do diagnoses break down by pet type?**
+2. **SBQ2 - How do diagnoses break down by pet type?**
-3. **Which diseases are most prevalent among specific breeds?**
+3. **SBQ3 - Which diseases are most prevalent among specific breeds?**
-4. **Which diseases generate the highest treatment cost?**
+4. **SBQ4 - Which diseases generate the highest treatment cost?**
-5. **Which pet types are more susceptible or more expensive to treat?**
+5. **SBQ5 - Which pet types are more susceptible or more expensive to treat?**
-6. **How does age influence disease prevalence and cost?**
+6. **SBQ6 - How does age influence disease prevalence and cost?**
-7. **How does medication spending change over time?**
+7. **SBQ7 - How does medication spending change over time?**
-8. **Are certain diagnoses increasing over time?**
+8. **SBQ8 - Are certain diagnoses increasing over time?**

 Dashboard pages must clearly address these questions.

 ---

-## 6. Requirements & Constraints
+## 7. Requirements & Constraints

 - Use **BigQuery** for data storage, cleaning, aggregation, and analysis
 - Use **Looker Studio** for dashboard visualization